 After sitting apparently idle and disused for years, this magnificent building is finally back in use for occasional nights since CADS signed a lease for it in early 2017.
 I saw King Capisce’s album launch here along with Roller Trio for what was undoubtedly my favourite gig of the year.
 An old style cinema with the feel of an opera house, this place has bags of character.
 Let’s hope we’ll be seeing more in the months to come.

 A record shop by day, Record Junkee is now gaining traction as an underground venue by night.
-Record Junkee has a supremely underground feel, and they’re hosting an increasingly exciting roster of events – including, as it happens, Pink Wafer’s launch party.
-Would you believe it.
+Record Junkee has a supremely underground feel, and they’re hosting an increasingly exciting roster of events – including, most recently, the incredible Bristol punks Idles.

 The Lughole has long been the epicentre of punk in Sheffield.
 With their DIY label, Kids of the Lughole, this place is the spiritual home of bands like Sievehead, Community, and Nachthexen.
 Unfortunately, due to planned redevelopment, The Lughole’s future is under threat.
 Help them to carry on doing their thing by supporting their crowdfunding campaign.

 Header image credit: James Levitt – The Audacious Art Experiment

 Don’t forget Hagglers Corner on Queens road…amazing place